learnk8s/distributed-tensorflow-on-k8s/README.md

 Replace `nfs-server.default.svc.cluster.local` with the ip address of the service in `kube/pvc-minikube.yaml`.

-The change is necessary since kube-dns is not configured correctly in the VM and the kubelet can't resolve the damin name.
+The change is necessary since kube-dns is not configured correctly in the VM and the kubelet can't resolve the domain name.

 Create the volume with: